The role of the government in higher education

-I am interested in organizational changes of national higher education ministries and agencies in the aftermath of comprehensive university reforms.
+I am interested in organizational change of national higher education ministries and agencies in the aftermath of comprehensive university reforms.
 My empirical cases are the Austrian and Norwegian ministries responsible for higher education and their relationship to two subordinate agencies (AQ Austria and OeAD in Austria, NOKUT and SIU in Norway).
-Both their nationals higher education systems underwent substantial university reforms 15 to 20 years ago, and while most of the attention was given to how the universities interpreted that newly granted autonomy, hardly anyone addressed the question how ministries would be affected by these changes.
+Both their national higher education systems were reformed 15 to 20 years ago.
+While most of the attention was given to how the universities interpreted that newly granted autonomy, hardly anyone addressed the question how the ministries would be affected.

 Two analytical dimensions stand out in this examination, which are autonomy/authority and capacity issues.
-Briefly put I study how formal and informal autonomy issues (who is responsible for what) and how capacity issues of ministries and agencies have developed in the study period.
-I also reflect about a certain balance between these dimensions, e.g. has an organization enough capacity to implement its mission and can it make use of its autonomy?
+Briefly put I study how formal and informal autonomy (who is responsible for what) and how the policy capacity of ministries and agencies has developed in the study period.
+I also reflect upon balancing these dimensions, e.g. has an organization enough capacity to implement its mission and can it make proper use of its autonomy?

 Scope of articles